nonplayer/hammercrawl/hc_core_player_3_rules.md

 This skill allows a thief to perform acts of complicated manual dexterity, such as sleight of hand and picking pockets.

-**Magical Evolution:** Starting at 9th level, a Thief can perform truly impossible acts with this skill, such as stealing an item too far away to reach ("It just leapt into my hand!"), stealing the straps out from inside an opponent's worn armor, and so on.
+**Magical Evolution:** Starting at 9th level, a Thief can perform truly impossible acts with this skill, such as stealing an item too far away to reach ("It just leapt into my hand!"), stealing the straps out from inside an opponent's worn armour, and so on.
 The applications of this are up to the imagination of the player, and the discretion of the 'Smith.